AVEVA/AVEVA-Samples/Basic/DotNet/DotnetLinuxQuickstart.rst

 Quick Start .NET Core on Linux
 ==============================

-Qi Client Libraries are Portable
+Sds Client Libraries are Portable
 --------------------------------

-The .NET Qi Client Libraries example was built using .NET Core.
+The .NET Sds Client Libraries example was built using .NET Core.
 This allows the application to be built and run against a number of different platforms including Windows, macOS and Linux.
 For those who are relatively new to working with Linux or .NET Core this quick start provides a straight forward example of how to configure your environment and quickly get the sample code